-- 6.3.1.1 Overtime must be authorized in advance by the Fire Chief.
+6.3.1.1 Overtime must be authorized in advance by the Fire Chief.
 Overtime shall be authorized only in those instances when it is essential to the continued operation of the District.
 For non-shift personnel, overtime is defined as hours worked in excess of 8 hours in a workday.
 For shift personnel, see section 6.3.2.
-Salaried positions are exempt from overtime benefits. - 6.3.1.2 Any non-exempt employee who is required to work more than 8 hours in a workday shall receive overtime pay at the rate of one and one-half $(1\frac{1}{2})$ times the employee's regular rate of pay.
+Salaried positions are exempt from overtime benefits.

+6.3.1.2 Any non-exempt employee who is required to work more than 8 hours in a work day shall receive overtime pay at the rate of one and one-half $(1\frac{1}{2})$ times the employee's regular rate of pay.
 Paid time off for vacations, sick leave, holidays, and compensatory time off (CTO) shall be treated as hours worked for purposes of determining overtime.
 A full day of any such leave shall be deemed eight hours worked, and hours treated as worked for a partial day of such leave shall be based on actual hours of leave.
-An employee who works on a holiday shall be deemed, for purposes of overtime, to have worked one and one-half $(1\frac{1}{2})$ times the actual hours worked. - 6.3.1.3 Call-Out.
-If an employee is called out after his or her normal work hours, he/she shall be paid overtime for all time worked during this call-out, with a minimum of two hours for any call-out time.
+An employee who works on a holiday shall be deemed, for purposes of overtime, to have worked one and one-half $(1\frac{1}{2})$ times the actual hours worked.